 Is it expensive to replace a dead battery?

-The cost of a replacement battery for a Prius can range from several hundred to several thousand dollars, depending on the type of battery and where it is purchased.
+Cost can vary depending on several factors, including the age and condition of the vehicle, the type of battery, and the labor costs at the repair shop.
+The cost of a replacement battery can range from several hundred to several thousand dollars, depending on the type of battery and where it is purchased.
 OEM (original equipment manufacturer) batteries are typically more expensive than aftermarket options, but they may also offer better performance and longer lifespan.

 Can you give an estimate on what it will cost to replace the 12-volt battery?